-In addition to the above projects, the City has also been working on the following projects:
+In addition to the above projects, the City has also been working on the following project:

-Little Blue River Basin - Flood Risk Management & Ecosystem Restoration: Water Services Department, along with the Mid-America Regional Council, Jackson County and five other neighboring cities have entered into an agreement with the USACE for a feasibility study in November 2021.
+Little Blue River Basin - Flood Risk Management & Ecosystem Restoration: Water Services Department, along with the Mid-America Regional Council, Jackson County and the Cities of Blue Sprins, Grandview, Lee Summit, Independence and Raytown have entered into an agreement with the USACE for a feasibility study in November 2021.
+USACE has been authorized to conduct a General Investigation Study to analyze whether changing conditions within the Little Blue River basin are increasing the flood risk.
 The objective of this study is to create a plan to address flood risk management and ecosystem restoration.
 The study will assess current conditions using hydraulic modeling to develop planning assumptions for a 50-yr time projection model.